karroumi23/karroumi23/README.md

 ### About Me
  I'm a Junior Developer passionate about coding and eager to learn and grow.
-I have a solid foundation in various programming languages and technologies and always want to expand my skills and knowledge.
+I have a solid foundation in various programming languages and technologies and I always want to expand my skills and knowledge.

 ### Skills:
 * JS / HTML / CSS / Git / GitHub / MySQL / WordPress / BOOTSTRAP